Nunlow – Ingrow

 The engine arrived on 1st April, in time for preparations for the Society’s first Easter Steam Weekend two weeks later, and proved popular with the public as it operated alongside the Society’s larger exhibit, the ‘Jubilee’ Class express locomotive Bahamas.
 It was the first industrial tank locomotive to arrive at Dinting and was soon put into regular service by providing footplate rides for visitors each Sunday throughout that summer season.

 Following the closure of the Dinting Railway Centre in 1990 Nunlow spent the summer on loan to the Swanage Railway in Dorset.
 It then moved to the Society’s new home on the Keighley & Worth Valley Railway where, following the completion of the Society’s museum at Ingrow in May 2003, it became one of the major exhibits.

 During 2005, the engine was invited to return to its former home at Hope, now operated by Lafarge Cement UK, as a major exhibit during a public open weekend.
 Although the engine was unable to work, it created such interest that a further invitation was received for it to return in September 2008 with the suggestion that it may once more operate in the works yard.

 Following overhaul, its first appearance was at the 40th anniversary event to celebrate the opening of the Keighley & Worth Valley Railway in June 2008, followed by a return visit to Hope that September.

-The engine is currently awaiting overhaul before it can return to steam but is on view in the museum.
+The engine is awaiting overhaul before it can return to steam and is currently on view in the museum.